 How It Works

 Certain P&ID symbols are designed to "stick" to whatever pipe or entity passes near their connection points.
-These connection points are defined either through:
+These connection points are defined either through Symbol Style Clamp entities or (as a fallback) through the start/end points of all internal lines.

 ⚡ 5.
 Highly Reactive Block References